Emma Maltais

-Emma Maltais (born November 4, 1999) is a Canadian professional ice hockey player who is a forward for the Toronto Sceptres of the Professional Women's Hockey League (PWHL) and member of Canadian national team.
+Emma Maltais (born November 4, 1999) is a Canadian professional ice hockey player who is a forward for the Montréal Victoire of the Professional Women's Hockey League (PWHL) and member of the Canadian national team.

 Playing career

 Youth and junior

 Growing up in southern Ontario, Maltais began skating at the age of two and began playing hockey at the age of four.
 During high school, she played for the Oakville Jr. Hornets in the Provincial Women's Hockey League (Prov.
 WHL), where she served as team captain in the 2016–17 season, a season in which she was the league's leading scorer and the Hornets won a 'triple crown' of first place finishes in the regular season, league playoffs, and provincial championship.
 Her career totals of 55 goals and 92 assists are among the most in Prov.
 WHL history, and her 147 points are the most in Hornets history.